Call Us: 03 7043 1111

 What qualification do I receive when I complete this course?

 You will receive a signed certificate from Lauren Elliott, director of Melbourne Animal Physiotherapy, certifying your competency in the field of canine hydrotherapy.
-Lauren has more than 22 years experience as a physiotherapist, and 16 years as an animal physiotherapist, making her one of the original and most highly skilled animal physiotherapists in Australia.
+Lauren has more than 22 years experience as a physiotherapist, and 16 years as an animal physiotherapist, making her one of the most highly skilled animal physiotherapists in Australia.
 Melbourne Animal Physiotherapy is a state of the art hydrotherapy and rehabilitation clinic.
 You will find no better way to experience and gain the necessary practical tools required to start working in this exciting and rewarding field.

 How much is the course?